JasonQiu1/CellSociety/doc/DESIGN_PLAN.md

 It draws all the buttons and the about box.

 ### Controller
-The Controller class is responsible for telling Game or Simulation what to do given user input (via buttons, text field, or keypress)
+The Controller class is responsible for telling cellsociety.Game or Simulation what to do given user input (via buttons, text field, or keypress)

 ### View
 The View class is responsible for drawing anything visible on the screen, detecting user input, and handling it.
 It does this by being instantiated with a Stage JavaFX instance and then dividing up the screen before passing the individual parts to instances of GridDrawer and UserInterface to draw on.
 It also uses a Controller instance to handle user input events from the UserInterace.